metabase/metabase/docs/users-guide/interactive-dashboards.md

 ## Interactive dashboards

 You can customize what happens when people click on questions in your dashboard.

 By default, when you create charts using Metabase's graphical query builder, your charts automatically come with [drill-through capabilities](https://www.metabase.com/blog/drilling-through-data/index.html), which let folks click on a chart to explore further.
 But if you have a more customized click path in mind, Metabase allows you to customize what happens when a user clicks on a chart or table in your dashboard.

 You can set up a dashboard card to:

 - Send the user to a custom destination: a dashboard, question, or custom URL.
-- Update a dashboard filter (what we call **cross-filtering**).
+- Update a dashboard filter (see [use a chart to filter a dashboard](#Use-a-chart-to-filter-a-dashboard)).

-To configure this interactivity, you'll use the **click behavior** option on a dashboard card to slide out the click behavior sidebar.
+To configure this interactivity, you'll use the **click behavior** option on a dashboard card to slide out the click behavior.

-### Click behavior sidebar
+### Customizing click behavior

 From your dashboard, click on the **pencil** icon to enter dashboard edit mode.
 Hover over the card containing the question you want to customize.
 Metabase will display a menu at the top right of the card.
 Select the **Click behavior** option (the icon with the mouse cursor clicking on a card).

 ![Click behavior icon](images/interactive-dashboards/click-behavior-icon.png)